Computationally Efficient Analytical Models of Frequency and Voltage in Low-Inertia Systems: Comparison of SG and IBR Dynamic Behavior

-In GFMs, this process of frequency regulation is quite different from that of SGs, mainly due to the absence of electromechanical elements, and instead the central role of control algorithms that govern the operation of the inverter.
+This process of frequency regulation in GFM is quite different from that in SG, mainly due to the absence of electromechanical elements, and instead the central role of control algorithms that govern the operation of the inverter.
 There are several control paradigms that dictate frequency response in GFMs.
 A multi-loop droop GFM rapidly adjusts the frequency setpoint of the inverter to account for a change in active power output \cite{LasseterGrid-FormingInverters}.
-This change in frequency happens at a much faster timescale (typically $< 1$s) than in an SG (typically $>10$s).
+This change in frequency happens at a much faster timescale (typically $< 1$s) than in a SG (typically $>10$s).
 VSGs, on the other hand, are designed to mimic the frequency dynamics of synchronous generators \cite{beckVSMS}.
 In other words, the speed of their frequency response is not physically limited by the inertia of a rotating mass as it is in a SG, rather it is artificially slowed down as to not introduce dynamics that are atypical of SG-dominated systems.
-On the seconds timescale, the frequency response of SGs and VSGs is second-order in nature, while in multi-loop GFMs it is first-order \cite{sajadiSynchronizationElectricPower2022}.
+On the seconds timescale, the frequency response of SGs and VSGs is second-order in nature, while multi-loop GFMs is first-order \cite{sajadiSynchronizationElectricPower2022}.
 GFLs with grid-support functionality may contribute to frequency response when weak grid conditions are not present.
 GFLs without grid-support functionality do not contribute towards correcting frequency deviations.